The Bit in Between is Claire Varley’s first novel.

 For all the warm and fuzzy, dare I say ‘romantic comedy’ type moments that the reader is then swept up in, The Bit in Between is so much more than that.
 It quickly becomes clear that Claire Varley has important things to say.

-There were a couple of instances in the middle of The Bit in Between that I thought suffered from character indulgence or lack of propulsion.
+In the middle of this novel there were a couple of passages that I thought suffered from character indulgence or lack of propulsion.
 However by that point I was very much invested, and in any event the pace quickly resumed.

 Other than first class dialogue, what I really admired was how Varley zooms in on characters that her leads Oliver and Alison only have glancing interactions with.
 These vignettes succinctly describe the characters’ life experiences that led them to that point.
 They are touching without being saccharine.
 The overall effect is a powerful reminder that everyone has their own unique back story.
 It also highlights the arrogance of assumptions or perhaps worse, the effects of indifference.